Do You Think Home Theater Projectors Suck?

 This only gets better we move into larger screens.

 Vizio makes a 120″ LED TV, and it looks amazing.
 But comes with a price tag of only $129,999!
 Sony produces a 100″ for a small price tag of $59,999.
-Comparing these with projection we can already start to imaging how the cost will be significantly lower.
+Comparing these with projection we can already start to imagine how the cost will be significantly lower.
+(Put the money you save toward a Kaleidescape home theater movie server).
 Even using flagship projector systems (that I believe will give us a better image than these TV’s) we can beat these prices.
 Call me if you want to find out more about installation time and prices.

 “There will be a big ugly projector on the ceiling.”